gruelbox/orko-wiki/Contributing.md

 Bug fixes, documentation improvements etc are extremely welcome and will usually be approved as long as they work, are good, clean code and are thoroughly tested.

+Please submit pull requests for changes to the wiki at: https://github.com/gruelbox/orko-wiki.

 ### New features

 If you are thinking of adding a feature, **please**: